NATO head and Trump meet in Florida for talks on global security

 “They discussed the range of global security issues facing the Alliance,” the statement said without giving details.

 It appeared to be Rutte's first meeting with Trump since his Nov.
-5 election as 47th president of the United States.
+5 election.
+Rutte had previously congratulated Trump and said “his leadership will again be key to keeping our Alliance strong" and that he looked forward to working with him.

+Trump has for years expressed skepticism about the Western alliance and complained about the defense spending of many of its member nations, which he regarded as too low.
+He depicted NATO allies as leeches on the U.S. military and openly questioned the value of the alliance that has defined American foreign policy for decades.
+He threatened not to defend NATO members that fail to meet defense-spending goals.

 Rutte and his team also met Trump's pick as national security adviser, U.S. Rep. Michael Waltz, and other members of the president-elect's national security team, the NATO statement said.